zhangtr02/Transformer-from-Scratch/README.md

 ## Configuration

-You can modify hyperparameters and paths in `config.yaml` or the corresponding config files.
+You can modify hyperparameters and paths in `config.yaml`.

 ## Citation